Natalie Holt

-Natalie Ann Holt is a British composer who has worked on numerous film and television projects.
-She is primarily recognised for her work on several notable productions, including Paddington (2014) and Loki (2021).
+Natalie Ann Holt (born 29 June 1982) is a British composer who has worked on numerous film and television projects.
+She is primarily recognised for her work on several notable productions, including Paddington (2014) and Loki (2021–2023).
 She trained at the Royal Academy of Music and then the National Film and Television School and had a career as a classical violinist before becoming a film composer.
 Holt's distinction in her field was recognised by being made an associate of the Royal Academy of Music in 2017.

 Career

 Holt's early contributions include minor roles as orchestrator and copyist on films such as Stardust.
 After graduating, she composed her own music for a number of short films, including the Royal Television Society award-winning short Friends Forever (2008), while working as a professional violinist.
 In 2007, she became part of RaVen Quartet, a London-based string quartet that performed their own musical arrangements.
 RaVen would go on to perform with Madness during the 2012 London Olympics closing ceremony.
 By this time, the group had also played for Prince Harry at Buckingham Palace and were part of George Michael's Symphonica tour.

 Holt's breakthrough in composing came in 2012, when she worked with Martin Phipps on Great Expectations, which was nominated for a BAFTA award for Best Score.
 Holt then co-composed with Phipps for the BBC drama The Honourable Woman, for which they jointly won the 2015 Ivor Novello Award for Best Television Soundtrack, and were nominated again for a BAFTA.
 She most recently collaborated with Phipps in 2017 for Victoria, for which she was nominated for a Primetime Emmy Award in the category of "Outstanding Music Composition for a Series".

 Holt subsequently wrote the original scores for a number of other high-profile television dramas including the multiple BAFTA award-winning and Royal Television Society winning score for Philippa Lowthorpe's drama series Three Girls.
 Holt has also worked on My Mother and Other Strangers, the final series of Wallander, and the BBC adaptation of Sathnam Sanghera's novel The Boy With The Topknot.
 In addition, she has scored two BBC TV series written by BAFTA award-winning playwright Mike Bartlett (Press and Sticks and Stones), Gurinder Chada's 2018 series Beecham House, and in 2020 was nominated for a Royal Television Society Award for her score to ITV drama Deadwater Fell.